michaelma0311/Solari-Reddit-Login/README.md

 `npm run list` exists so anyone with the API key can see all the profiles and their ids without signing in again.

-## Setup
+## Setup (first time, from nothing)

-Node 20 or newer, then:
+1. Install Node from https://nodejs.org.
+Pick the LTS download and run the installer with the defaults.
+This also installs `npm`.
+2. Get this folder onto your computer: on the GitHub page click the green "Code" button, then "Download ZIP", and unzip it.
+3. Open a terminal in the folder.
+   - Windows: open the folder in File Explorer, click the address bar, type `cmd`, press Enter.
+   - Mac: right-click the folder in Finder, choose "New Terminal at Folder".
+4. In that terminal, run:

 ```bash
 npm install
 ```

+That downloads everything the script needs.
+It takes a minute or two.

+You do not need to create any files.
+The Solari API key is asked for the first time you run `npm start` and saved to `.env` for you.

 ## npm start

-1. First run only: paste your Solari API key (dashboard, under API keys).
-It is saved to `.env`.
+1. First run only: paste your Solari API key into the terminal.
+Get it from the Solari dashboard under API keys, paste it in the terminal, press Enter.
+It is saved to `.env` in this folder, and you are not asked again.
 2. Chrome opens on Reddit's login page.
 Clear the "prove your humanity" check if shown, then sign in normally.
 3. When you are in, the window closes and it prints: